snosehub/main/README.md

-See spcific README for each project.
+See specific READMEs for each project.
 projects:
  - sgeo